zhanyuanucb/study_notes/leetcode/single_number.md

 def singleNumber(nums):
     x0, x1, x2 = 0, nums[0], 0
     for n in nums[1:]:
-        x0 = x2 & n # mark the bits that are marked by x2 in the previous iteration and now show up in the new number x2 ^= x0 # bits marked by x2 are now marked by x0 by the line above, so unmark them x2 |= x1 & n # mark the bits that show up in the new number and are also marked by x1 in the previous iteration x1 ^= n # update x1 according to n x1 ^= x0 # unmark those bits that are marked by x0 return x1
+        x0 = x2 & n # mark the bits that showed up in both x2 and n
+        x2 ^= x0 # bits marked by x2 are now marked by x0 by the line above, so unmark them x2 |= x1 & n # use the same logic to update x2.
+But why 'or'?
+See explanation below
+        x1 ^= n
+        x1 ^= x0
+    return x1
 ```
+Note that `x2 |= x1 & n`.
+Consider one bit position and 1 has already shown up twice(so now x2 at this bit position is 1), but the third 1 doesn't show up in the next new number.
+Without `|`, x2 will back to 0 since now x1 and n are both 0 at this position.
+For more concrete example, consider a input `[1, 0, 1, 0, 1, 0, 3]`.

+The last two lines of the iteration seems a *bit* off, but it actually utilize the fact that any bit position can only have one mark, from one of x0, x1, and x2.

 Thank you Alice.

 ### Solution 2